guillemsola/DevOps-Exercise/Exercise_22bii.md

     }
 ```

-The modified azure deploy json template can be found in [this github folder](azure/socialGoalDeploy.json).
+The modified azure deploy JSON template can be found in [this github folder](azure/socialGoalDeploy.json).
 Notice that, although those scripts can be created by hand, Visual Studio with the Azure tools offers the JSON Outline as a way to simplify and help locate definitions inside the infrastructure definition file.

 ![Visual Studio JSON Outline](media/VS JSON Outline.png){:class="img-responsive"}

-The next script named deployWebApp.ps1 will be the responsible to download and install the websites and will be executed on each web server machine create with the infrastructure definition.
+The next script named `deployWebApp.ps1` will be the responsible to download and install the websites and will be executed on each web server machine create with the infrastructure definition.

 ```powershell
 # Downloads and configures web app